AryehMiller/SEQCLARITY/README.md

 ## Introduction

 SEQCLARITY is a program designed to perform codon-aware multiple sequence alignment, codon-aware residue filtering and masking, codon-aware alignment trimming, and nucleotide backtranslation.
 This program is particularly useful for adding additional species to an existing alignment of orthologs while maintaining frame integrity.
-This program relies heavily on three already developed tools (MACSE, HMMCleaner, and TrimAl), but integrates these three using custom scripts to enable backtranslation between amino acid masking/filtering and the underlying nucleotide sequences to produce an improved nucleotide and protein sequence alignment by keeping track of filtered residues.
+This program relies heavily on three already developed tools (MACSE, HMMCleaner, and TrimAl), but integrates these three using custom scripts to enable backtranslation between amino acid masking/filtering and the underlying nucleotide sequences to produce an improved nucleotide and protein sequence alignment by keeping track of filtered residues to maintain in-frame integrity.

 ## Should I use SEQCLARITY?